DouglasWebster/comply-ng-mat2/README.md

 This project is meant to demonstrate a full stack application using Couchbase, Express Framework, Angular 2, and Node.js.
 This particular stack is called the CEAN stack or CANE stack.
 With the Object Document Modeling (ODM) tool Ottoman, we can easily create relationships between documents within the application.

+I have updated the front end angular application to use the latest verison of angular at the time and to use the angular material 2 library.
+As far as practicable I have tried to keep the look and feel the same as the original.

 ## Installation

 Download or clone the project from GitHub and run the following via the Command Prompt (Windows) or Terminal (Mac and Linux):